netgroup/srv6-usid-linux-kernel/docs/README.md

 The SRv6 "micro segment" (uSID for short) solution is an extension to the SRv6 Network Programming model ([see below](#reference-ietf-documents)).
-It allows expressing SRv6 segments with a very compact and efficient representation, for example using two bytes for uSID instead of using a normal IPv6 address (16 bytes) for a regular SRv6 segment.
+It allows expressing SRv6 segments with a very compact and efficient representation, for example using two bytes for uSID instead of using a normal IPv6 address (16 bytes) for a regular SRv6 segment...

 In the context of the [ROSE](https://netgroup.github.io/rose/) project, [we](#srv6-usid-linux-implementation-team) have implemented the SRv6 uSID solution in Linux.